 |---|---|---|---|

-At 43.5°N — roughly Southern Ontario — a G2 to G3 is your realistic sweet spot.
-Don't chase the Kp number.
+At 43.5°N, roughly Southern Ontario, a G2 to G3 is sometimes your sweet spot.
+Sometimes a G2 delivers nothing.
+Sometimes a G1 surprises you.
+Your best chances lie in the following mindset; don't chase the Kp number.
 Chase the Bz.

 Where you stand on Earth changes everything.
 The difference between Zone 1 and Zone 4 is not just distance, it is an entirely different relationship with the sky above you.

 You are seeking vertical structures.
-The base of the aurora, the green arc — may be hidden by the horizon or distant obstructions.
-What you will see are the pillars: purple and red columns of light reaching high from the northern horizon.
+The base of the aurora, the green arc, may be hidden by the horizon or distant obstructions.
+What you will sometimes see are the pillars: purple and red columns of light reaching high from the northern horizon.
 A faint shimmering on the northern horizon is often the aurora.
 A camera is essential to confirm colours before your eyes can fully adjust.

 If the graphs show minimal activity, stay home.
-Only when these extreme conditions align does this region offer the rare, deep red auroras.
-But when they do align, and they will, it is worth every kilometre of dark road you drove to get there.
+Sometimes when these extreme conditions align, this region offers the rare, deep red auroras.
+Sometimes, but not every time, and it is important to know and respect that.
+When it does happen, it is worth every kilometre of dark road you drove to get there.

 You do not have to drive hours past cities to see them; but you may need to drive an hour past your city to find a dark open area to park.
 From the GTA, lean southeast of Lake Simcoe rather than toward Barrie.
 Have multiple tested locations.
 When one horizon is socked in, another may be clear.

-From a latitude of 43–44° north, watching the aurora is an exercise in patience and timing.
-Anywhere from a slow moving opera to a 90s basement back door techno rave, or both.
+From a latitude of 43–44° north, watching the aurora is an exercise in patience and timing as well as a serving of joy, wonder, exhilaration and awe.
+The phases, never quite exactly the same twice, move anywhere from a slow moving opera to a 90s basement back door techno rave, or both.
 Once you've stayed all night enough times you start to feel the pattern.
-You almost say to yourself: oh, here comes the rave show.
+You'll understand the quiet is another phase building up and not time to go home, and the entire show is pure awe, every time.

 Aurora colours are determined by which atmospheric gas is being excited and at what altitude.
 Understanding this explains why your camera sees colours your eyes cannot.